 Unsecured websites contain sensitive information without using data encryption, and may allow other people to access your personal information.
 Your identity, credentials or other sensitive data may be compromised.

 Onavo Protect can identify forms you submit which may send your personal or sensitive information (such as passwords, SSN, bank account details, etc.) over non-secure connections.
 In such cases, there is a possibility that an attacker may be able to eavesdrop and obtain that information without your knowledge.
-Onavo Protect alerts you when such forms are found, either before or after you submit the information.
-In addition, the VPN encryption layer helps to prevent most of the potential eavesdropping method.
+Onavo Protect alerts you when such forms are found, and The VPN encryption layer helps to prevent most of the potential eavesdropping method.

 Onavo Protect uses a combination of multiple heuristics to identify and block potentially harmful sites.
 Our algorithms constantly evolve and occasionally we may identify safe websites as potentially harmful.
 If a site you know is safe was blocked by Onavo Protect, you can click on “Continue Anyways” to continue browsing.